Callidus2000/SecretManagement.ExtensionTemplate/README.md

 <!-- ACKNOWLEDGEMENTS -->
 # Acknowledgements

-* [Friedrich Weinmann](https://github.com/FriedrichWeinmann) for his marvelous [PSModuleDevelopment](https://github.com/PowershellFrameworkCollective/PSModuleDevelopment) and [psframework](https://github.com/PowershellFrameworkCollective/psframework)
+* [Friedrich Weinmann](https://github.com/FriedrichWeinmann) for his marvelous [PSModuleDevelopment](https://github.com/PowershellFrameworkCollective/PSModuleDevelopment) and [psframework](https://github.com/PowershellFrameworkCollective/psframework).
+My own extension and my template are build on base of his templates.
+* [mdgrs-mei](https://github.com/mdgrs-mei) for his invaluable [RestartableSession](https://github.com/mdgrs-mei/RestartableSession) module.
+Without it I'd never survived the debugging madness of the multi-runspace-model of SecretManagement itself.
+And that would have killed my module and this template directly in the beginning.